NOAA-CO-OPS/Dev_Tools_Matlab/README.md

 # Overview

 This repository is for the development of code for CO-OPS data tools by the CODE group.
-DISCLAIMER: This code is under development and is not for public use.
+DISCLAIMER: This code is under development and is not encouraged for public use.
 Code for public use is available in CO-OPS_Data_Tools_for_Matlab and CO-OPS_Data_Tools_for_Python repositories.

 For additional information, contact:
 Lindsay Abrams,